 There are various reasons why we may place a hold on your funds.

-Transaction level holds are when we place a payment hold on funds related to a particular buyer transaction.
+Transaction holds are when we place a hold on funds related to a particular buyer transaction.
 The funds on hold may be used to refund the buyer for the same transaction.

-While proceeds from your sales typically become available within 2 business days of confirming the buyer’s payment, we may place transaction holds on payouts while we wait to confirm that an item has been successfully delivered to a buyer.
-To reduce the likelihood of a transaction hold, we recommend shipping an item the same day your buyer pays for it, and following good shipping practices, such as adding tracking information to your order.
+While proceeds from your sales typically become available within 2 business days of confirming the buyer’s payment, we may place a transaction hold on funds while we wait to confirm that an item has been successfully delivered to a buyer.
+To reduce the likelihood of a transaction hold, we recommend shipping an item the same day your buyer pays for it and following good shipping practices, such as adding tracking information to your order.

-If a buyer reports that an item hasn't arrived, or the item they received is significantly different from the listing description - we hold funds until the claim is resolved and closed.
-For more information see our article on Best practices for avoiding and handling issues with buyers.
+For example, if a buyer reports that an item hasn't arrived, or the item they received is significantly different from the listing description, we hold funds until the case is resolved and closed.
+For more information see our article on best practices for avoiding and handling issues with buyers.

-- Registration holds: We may restrict your account if we identify a discrepancy with the information you provided at registration.
-If your account is restricted, we will notify you by email with a request for additional information.
-For more information on how to verify your identity, see our article Submitting or updating your information for managed payments
+- Registration holds: We may hold payouts if we identify a discrepancy with the information you provided at registration.
+If your account is restricted, we'll notify you by email with a request for additional information.
+For more information on how to verify your identity, see our article on registering as a seller

 - Compliance holds: eBay maintains policies and procedures to protect buyers and sellers while complying with applicable laws - opens in new window or tab.
-If your account has a payout hold or restriction for compliance reasons, we will notify you by email and may request additional information from you
+If your account has a payout hold or restriction for compliance reasons, we'll notify you by email and may request additional information from you